 - If the individual has had a Basic, Standard or Enhanced check undertaken by another party within the last 12 months and the individual is happy to share this with the employer; or

 - If the individual is or has been resident outside the UK, please see the guidance at: https://www.gov.uk/government/publications/criminal-records-checks-for-overseas-applicants which will provide details of how to obtain a criminal records check from these jurisdictions.

 Please note that the results from a Data Subject Access Request (or similar) made to the Isle of Man Constabulary, is not a substitute to undertaking a criminal records check.

 The regulated entity or applicant should consider whether the details provided on the certificate issued by the checking body are consistent with the details stated by the individual within the F&P form, and should also consider whether the details on the certificate impact on its ability to confirm to the Authority that it is satisfied that the individual is fit and proper for the role in which they are proposed.

 I have a caution/conviction from some years ago – do I still need to disclose it?

 Where that conviction is not a spent conviction under the Rehabilitation of Offenders Act please select ‘yes’ on the relevant F&P form and include relevant details.
 The details must be included even if the conviction has been disclosed to the Authority previously.

-Where a conviction is spent but is not protected, please select ‘no’ on the relevant F&P form and then send full details of the conviction or caution, separate to the F&P form, in writing and directly to the Head of Policy and Authorisations.
+Where a conviction is spent but is not protected, please select ‘no’ on the relevant F&P form and then send full details of the conviction or caution, separate to the F&P form, in writing and directly to the Senior Manager of Authorisations.
 All correspondence will be dealt with in the strictest confidence and the Authority will acknowledge receipt directly to the individual in question.
 Details must be supplied even if they have been supplied to the Authority in previous applications.